gautam-satish/RateLimiter/README.md

 ## Scenarios
 The mentioned scenarios are implemented in the main method of the Main class.
 * **Scenario 1** -
 Initially, the user attempts to make API calls outside of the allowed time window, but gains access after a few seconds.
-However, once the user exhausts their available requests for the specific API, their access is subsequently blocked.
+However, when the user exhausts their available requests for the specific API in the valid time window, their access is subsequently blocked.

 * **Scenario 2** -
 The allowed time window gets expired when user is making requests even though the user hasn't exhausted their available number of requests for a specific API.